mohi-m/ISLify/README.md

 1. Run the main script to start the application:
 `python main.py`

-2. Follow the on-screen instructions to use the speech recognition feature and view the corresponding ISL gestures or alphabet images.
+2. Follow the on-screen instructions to use the speech recognition feature and view the corresponding ISL/ASL gestures or alphabet images.

 ## Dependencies
 - speech_recognition